Zywave/booster/src/_areas/design-system/components/tables.md

 ![Example of a table with row level actions.](/images/table-columnlevelactions.svg "Example of a table with row level actions.")

+* When there are 2 or more actions they can be separated by 10px of padding.

 ![Example of a table with multiple row level actions.](/images/table-withmultipleactions.svg "Example of a table with multiple row level actions.")

 ### Bulk selection